 First interview: this has been released by the Psychologist and Neuropsychologist Dr Martina Gerbi.
 “Dr Gerbi spent some words to explain the relationship between Psychology and Photography, the origins of Art-therapy and the potential of my project and its relation with Mental Health support and investigation.”
 (Marconi, 2018).
 Since she provided a psychological interpretation of the benefits that could be generated by “I can hear you now”, I accompanied her speech with images of one of my last shootings, to make viewers understand what is the emotional path my sitters undertake in front of my camera.
 This last section, then, is further explained by my voiceover.

 Flashing-lights and voices’ scene: this is the first one of the “visual experiments” taking place during the short and this is when my “doppelgänger” and I split.
 The voices are extracted by the video “I can hear you now: four ‘characters’ empathising with the Author”, in which four individuals, forced to stay together into the same theatre-proscenium are unable to communicate among them speaking four different Languages but, at the same time, with their monologue they all communicate with me since they all speak about my personal story.
-The flashes wants to represents those mentioned traumatic memories that suddenly comes and go, while the voices explain portions of them.
+The flashes want to represent those mentioned traumatic memories that suddenly comes and go, while the voices explain portions of them.
 Sometimes those memories are so strong that still today I must force myself to keep distance to what I feel, often looking detached or absent.
 The woman appearing, physically opposite to me, perfectly represent that situation: when I suffer, I often become sarcastic or “over-humorous” because I feel the urge to hide what I feel to others and, in most cases, I want to hide the same to myself.
 She is my antipodal: while I become more and more absent, looking at those flashes and listening to those voices she appears, becoming stronger and stronger, while she vanishes as soon as I slowly try to take the control of the situation again.
 Our figures are both blurred, out of focus, to represent that sense of detachment.

 This part is the one I define my “Club Silencio scene”, In this David Lynch’s “Mulholland Drive” scene, a magician states “No hay banda!
 There is no band.
 Il n’est pas de orquestra!
 This is all a tape-recording.
 No hay banda!
 And yet, we hear a band.
 If we want to hear a clarinette, listen. … It’s all a tape.
 It is an illusion.”
 (Lynch, 2001), and yet, even if sounds and music are pure illusion, the emotions generated into the audience (into the theatre but also in who is watching the movie) are very strong.
 The two protagonists, two different women like in my case, experience the same strong feelings while listening to the voice of the singer and observe her dramatic performance, even if that is just a recording (like in my case, again).
 Like Jeff Saporito wrote in his “In ‘Mulholland Drive’ what happened at Club Silencio?”, “Diane’s brain is in shambles, eager to believe that the truths of her existence are not what they are, replacing bits and pieces with a more comfortable narrative.
 The club reveals to her that self-delusion only works for a while; illusion is temporary, and when the magic ends, the show is over.
 Such is the case for Diane, as Club Silencio brings her back to a reality she can’t cope with.”
 (Saporito, 2015).